 The late Julian Walsh, a man who’s career was as colourful as he was generous and optimistic, was a colleague and friend of mine.
 Once, over a late night glass of wine with me in the bar of a training venue, he mourned the lack of the art of enthusing in modern conversation.
 He described it as the ability to listen to someone else’s idea regardless of its real or apparent value, and to sound encouraging and optimistic simply because the idea might well develop through discourse.
 The knack, it seemed to me, was to find the sweet spot of believability between grudging tolerance and false gushing, and it was something Julian was adept at simply because he was always present, had nothing to prove and wanted to support whoever he was with.
 It also didn’t hurt that he felt there were no problems in the world that couldn’t be resolved over a glass of wine.

 Being in my late forties I am now old enough to recognise the patterns that exist in many areas of my life.
 I have had my share of arguments with lovers, strangers and friends over the years, but very few of those arguments have surprised me, as what turns a disagreement into an argument is often my knee-jerk reaction against losing face in some way.
 Kathryn Schulz discusses the nature and value of being wrong, how we are raised to avoid it in the present tense at all costs and how embracing it can empower us.
 It seems to me that the behaviour of being willing to be wrong can go quite some way to facilitating and enriching communication.
-For proof just notice how a population regards a politician as more honest, open and sincere after what seems a truly heartfelt apology.
+For proof just notice how a population regards a politician as more honest, open and sincere after what seems a truly heartfelt resignation.

 The practise of ‘active listening’ is often cited as a communication skill, and indeed it can be a helpful way to prevent from judging what is being heard.
 However, I find that the acts of repeating, paraphrasing and verifying often tie up my mental capacity to such an extent that they get in the way of actually listening to what is being said.
 Alan Alda, a highly accomplished actor who is no stranger to the concept of ‘suspending disbelief’, may have accurately pinpointed a communication behaviour when he noted in his autobiography that ‘real listening is what happens when you are willing to be changed by the other person’.
 Is curiosity, the natural instinct that we have in abundance when young, perhaps the behaviour that active listening needs in order to work properly?